 For our Python workshops you'll need several pieces of software.
 To help keep the workshop on schedule, we ask that you install these things before the start of class.

-First, you'll need to make sure you have Python 3.6 or higher installed on your system.
+First, you'll need to make sure you have Python 3.6 or later installed on your system.
 If you already have it, then there should not be any need to re-install it.

 Download the Python installer here.
 Once you've downloaded it, run the installer.
 Make sure to select "Add Python 3.6 to PATH".